Dr Fiona Reid

 Fiona has extensive research experience in the sport, voluntary and tourism sectors.
 She was co-Principle Investigator for VolPower, a European Commission funded project exploring how volunteering in sports and arts encourages social integration among young people.
 Fiona also managed the Host City Volunteers research project, which examined the legacy of volunteering at the Glasgow 2014 Commonwealth Games.
 Other research projects have included studies into volunteering at Scottish Open Golf Championships and voluntary sports clubs.

-Fiona was formerly a lecturer at Glasgow Caledonia University, where she led various Masters degree courses.
-She is Vice-Chair of the UK Sports Volunteer Research Network and a member of the Research Advisory Group for the Observatory for Sport in Scotland.
-Fiona is a keen sportswoman being a Level 4 tennis coach and a member of several golf clubs.
+Fiona was formerly a lecturer at Glasgow Caledonian University, where she led various Masters degree courses.
+She is Vice-Chair of the UK Sports Volunteer Research Network and leads the Scottish Women and Girls' Cricket Research Network.
+Fiona is a keen sportswoman in several sports, a Level 4 tennis coach and a senior lacrosse coach.

 Dr Chris Mills